Lommix/lommix_ui/README.md

 ## Featuring

-A keyword for every bevy related ui style.
+A keyword for every bevy related UI style.
 Take any Bevy naming, make it `snake_case`, you found your value.

 -   A simple way to describe complex styles via attributes. `padding="20px 0 5% 1vw"`, `grid_template_columns="(3,auto)"`
 -   Wire up your bevy systems with `onspawn`,`onenter`,`onexit`,`onpress`.